-What is allied health?
+What is Allied Health?

-Before exploring allied health professions, you need a basic understanding of what allied health is and what it entails.
-It’s all of the people who participate in your healthcare excluding the doctors and travel nurses who tend to you most closely when you’re ill.
-Allied health includes all of the people who help diagnose and treat diseases from lab technicians and pharmacists to all of the other healthcare professionals and support services in healthcare settings.
+Before exploring allied health professions, you need a basic understanding of what allied health jobs are and what it entails.
+All the people participate in your healthcare, excluding the doctors and travel nurses who tend to you most closely when you’re ill.

 Choosing an allied health profession usually involves specialized training.
 The duration of your training depends on the profession you choose.
 Here are the most common allied health careers you can choose from: